daveho/FPGA_VGA/README.md

 ## Updates

+**25-Nov-2025**: the entire design, including a bidirectional interface to allow the host system to write to and read from VRAM, appears to be fully working.
+Video coming soon.
+Stay tuned!

 **20-Nov-2025**: In my previous thoughts about using mirrored VRAM banks, I had forgotten that I was using 4 KB of block RAM to store the VGA font.
 So, the revised plan is mirrored